Click here to jump to Selected Exchanges.

 The scripts I wrote were for my student films, decades ago, and for television programs I did even earlier, as a freelance writer (some of whose producers stole my credit even after their programs won awards, but again whatever).
 The latest incident I think refers to a project commissioned by a director from a Korean advisee of mine.
 The writer proposed a rom-com but requested me to provide Tagalog translations for lines he wrote in English.
 The draft has gone through numerous revisions, partly because of the costs involved, but the momentum for finalizing the project seems to be over.

 The writer insisted on crediting me as co-author, which I refused because I really only provided translations, but he said that’s the only way he’ll allow the script to be produced, and the director decided to follow his preference.
 Another director may have commented on an early draft of the material and focused on my name, which means I tend to attract attention even in a secondary capacity.
-But if a so-called reporter wished to comment on it, she should have determined the exact circumstances rather than write something that existed in her fevered imagination (consequently fulfilling the defamatory requirement for a libel suit, since hello, there’s no public interest in that kind of silly question).
+But if a so-called reporter wished to comment on it, he should have determined the exact circumstances rather than write something that existed in his fevered imagination (consequently fulfilling the defamatory requirement for a libel suit, since hello, there’s no public interest in that kind of silly question).
 If I had actually written my own script, it would be not just awful, it would mark the end of civilization as we know it.
 That I think would be a goal that my friends will be able to recognize as genuinely worthy of my credit.
 [Posted November 2019]

 * Why does this personality seem to have a vendetta against you?